These Arbitration Rules are similar to those offered by other arbitral institutions.

 An Arbitrator must immediately disclose to the Parties and to eQuibbly if he or she has arbitrated 3 or more disputes on eQuibbly where one of the Parties has been involved.
 If that Party has not participated in at least 7 other arbitrations on eQuibbly in the intervening time where the Arbitrator in question was not the arbitrator for those disputes, the other Party will have 24 hours after being notified by eQuibbly of the situation to object to that Arbitrator's assignment in an email to eQuibbly requesting that the Arbitrator be replaced.
 Upon such a request, eQuibbly will replace the Arbitrator with another arbitrator in the same manner that the former Arbitrator was appointed.
 If an email requesting another arbitrator is not received by eQuibbly within 24 hours, that Party will be deemed to have accepted and agreed to the assigned Arbitrator.

-Unless otherwise agreed in advance, the Parties will split the total fee for the arbitration equally, except the attorney fees, which are borne by each Party separately.
-On initiating the arbitration process, the Claimant will pay to eQuibbly the $500 minimum charge for the arbitration on behalf of both Parties.
-Both Parties are liable for paying half the total fee for the arbitration to eQuibbly prior to the Arbitrator's decision and the Award being issued.
-In the event that the Respondent does not pay eQuibbly their portion of the arbitration fee, the Claimant also is liable for paying eQuibbly the Respondent's portion of the total fee.
-The Claimant may recover the Respondent's portion of the total fee by adding it to their claim in their 'Proposed Resolution'.
-More information can be found on our Pricing page.
-At the sole discretion of eQuibbly, no Award will be issued until the total fee for the arbitration has been paid to eQuibbly.
+Unless otherwise agreed in advance, the Parties will split the "Total Fee" for the arbitration equally.
+The "Total Fee" includes all fees and charges charged by eQuibbly to the Parties for the arbitration; it does not include attorney fees which are borne by each Party separately.
+On initiating the arbitration process, the Claimant will pay to eQuibbly the "Minimum Fee" (or "Filing Fee") for the arbitration, as detailed on our Pricing page, on behalf of both Parties.
+The amount paid on behalf of the Respondent will be taken into consideration when making the Award.
+Although each Party must pay their portion of the Total Fee to eQuibbly prior to the Arbitrator's decision and the Award being issued, in the event that one of the Parties does not pay eQuibbly their portion of the Total Fee, the other Party will be liable for paying eQuibbly the Total Fee and the delinquent Party's portion of the Total Fee will be reflected in the Award so that in can be recovered.
+More information on the Minimum Fee and Total Fee can be found on our Pricing page.
+At the sole discretion of eQuibbly, no Award will be issued until the Total Fee for the arbitration has been paid to eQuibbly.